danbev/learning-cpp/README.md

 ## Symbols
-This section takes a closer look at what an object file looks like and the sybols it uses.
+This section takes a closer look at what an object file looks like and the symbols it uses.
 The sources files are located in src/fundamentals and are symbols and symbols-main.cc.

     #include "symbols.h"